-When the weather turns bad, the chances of an auto accident can increase substantially.
+When night falls or the weather turns bad, the chances of an auto accident can increase substantially.
 This article discusses some of the more common ways in which weather affects driving safety.

 During rain storms and snowstorms, the failing rain or snow can make it difficult for drivers to see.
 When snow or rain is combined with dirty water or slush thrown up from the road by other drivers, windshields can quickly become dirty.
 Similarly, fog can significantly impair visibility and render headlights ineffective.

 During times of the year when the weather is likely to turn bad, drivers should ensure that they have sufficient windshield solvent to wash dirt and salt from their windshields.